Sgt. Stubby: An American Hero

 Box Office Info:

 The Irish corporation Labyrinth Media & Publishing developed an American subsidiary called Fun Academy and their first theatrical feature was the animated Sgt.
 Stubby: An American Hero.
 Fun Academy has focused its patriotic projects on America’s involvement in wars, which is not very fun of the Fun Academy.
-Sgt.
-Stubby: An American Hero carries a $25 million price tag and the financing was put together by Fun Academy, which courted private investors and relied on tax rebates.
+The budget for Sgt.
+Stubby: An American Hero was a modest $22 million and the financing was put together by Fun Academy, which courted private investors and relied on tax rebates.
 Fun Academy was originally searching for a domestic distributor for the picture, but eventually announced that they would handle the theatrical release.

 Sgt.
 Stubby: An American Hero was dated for April 13, 2018 and bowed against Rampage, Truth Or Dare and funny enough, the wide expansion of Isle Of Dogs.
 Tracking was pointing to a $2M opening, which was expected since Fun Academy did not advertise the movie on TV to kids and instead had a promotional partnership with The U.S. World War I Centennial Commission — which is about the last place on earth this movie’s core demographic would ever go on their own accord.